T3sT3ro/T3sT3ro.github.io/stuff/formatter/README.md

 # Markdown-like formatter for terminal by Tooster

-This tool is a simple stream processor, that parses text with simple markup-like tags to text formatted using ANSI ansi escapes.
+This tool is a simple stream processor, that parses text with simple markup-like tags `{--` and `--}` to text formatted using ANSI ansi escapes.
 This text can be further nicely displayed in terminal.
 Formatting codes use easy to remember mnemonics

 At any point remember : `./formatter -h` to display help.